rgrrrrrba/rgrrrrrba.github.io/_posts/post/2024-04-27-on-monolithic-service-classes.md

 }
 ```

-This reduces the internal cyclomatic complexity of `ApplyDiscount()` from 3 to 1.
+This reduces the isolated cyclomatic complexity of `ApplyDiscount()` from 3 to 1.
 It's much easier to read and understand.

 What I like to do, and the real point of this post, is to extend the Extract Method refactor into extracting the method into a class.